sbensarg/offsec-labs-writeups/README.md

 ...that worked!
 We are logged in.

-So now i will try to get root privileges for that there's a few things we can do for example (upload LinEnum script that i used to get the privilege escalation in the Sar machine), but i'm not going to use that. i'm going to exploiting sudo by /bin/bash -p
+So now I will try to get root privileges for that there are a few things we can do for example (upload LinEnum script that I used to get the privilege escalation in the Sar machine), but I'm not going to use that.
+I'm going to exploit sudo by /bin/bash -p

 ```javascript
 $ man bash | grep "privileged"